-As a strict property investor, why should you consider tax efficient investments?
+Property investor: should you consider tax efficient investment?

 Working regularly with a lot of investors, we appreciate that many investors have very specific portfolio requirements.
 This can range from only wanting to bolster their portfolio with a high risk/high return investments right through to only investing in a certain asset class.